-Anchor Programme – Supporting our community
+Anchor Programme – Supporting our communities

 At Mid and South Essex NHS Foundation Trust (MSEFT), we believe healthcare is about more than treating illness.
 It’s also about helping our communities to thrive.